This page describes how to install the Looker application for a customer-hosted deployment.

 Time synchronization via NTP or equivalent

-- The /tmp folder must NOT be mounted with the noexec option.
+/tmpfolder must NOT be mounted with the noexec option.

-- Setting the server’s timezone to UTC is recommended but not required.
+- Setting the server’s time zone to UTC is recommended but not required.

-In order to avoid maintenance and resource conflicts you should not use the Looker server to host other applications.
+In order to avoid maintenance and resource conflicts, you should not use the Looker server to host other applications.

 Enable ntpd or chronyd

 NTP stands for Network Time Protocol.
 It enables your host’s system clock to always maintain the correct time, which is important for Looker to function correctly.
-Looker does not require any particular time synchronization software be used as long as times remain in synch.
+Looker does not require any particular time synchronization software be used as long as times remain in sync.
 It is NOT necessary to run an NTP server; only the NTP client is needed.
 You may substitute chronyd for NTP.

 Consult your OS vendor’s documentation for information on enabling ntpd or chronyd.

-Install the Looker Application
+Install the Looker application

 sudo groupadd looker